 #02436 VANDE BHARAT SPECIAL

-The best way to get from Agra to Varanasi is either by overnight train or bus.
-The train takes approximately 9-10 hours.
+- From Agra: Since there is no high-speed Vande Bharat on this specific leg yet, the best way to get from Agra to Varanasi is either by overnight train or bus.
+The train journey typically takes between 9 and 12 hours.

 - Book tickets for the trains in India easily online in advance through 12GoAsia.com.